 Milk Thistle is well documented for increasing bile production from the liver.
 This additional bile helps to protect the intestinal lining, aids in the breakdown of fat in the small intestine and alleviates intestinal inflammation, making it useful in the management of symptoms of inflammatory bowel disorders.

 Milk Thistle is able to promote healthy digestive function by helping with enzyme formation, decreasing inflammation and improving the health of the mucous membranes in the body.
 This can reduce inflammatory stress in the bile duct, inhibit the formulation of gall stones and improve the overall function of the gall bladder by allowing for complete bile release.

 With a history stretching back over 2000 years, the Milk Thistle herb has a myriad of health benefits.
 The Greek physician and botanist Dioscorides first described its healing properties in 40 AD, using the seeds as a remedy for infants and for those bitten by serpents.

 In herbal medicine, Milk Thistle is considered a hepatic (liver tonic), galactogogue (promotes lactation), demulcent (anti-inflammatory, protects mucous membranes) and a cholagogue (stimulates the flow of bile from the liver).

 Milk Thistle may interfere with certain medications including; Allergy drugs, high cholesterol medication, anti-anxiety drugs and some blood thinners.
 Please speak to your healthcare provider if you are taking any of these medications before using Milk Thistle.

-Can cause an allergic reaction, occasionally people report a laxative, upset stomach effect.
+Can cause an allergic reaction.
+Occasionally people report a laxative effect and/or an upset stomach.